The Kulturhaus Story

 In addition to teaching fermentation all over Sonoma County, Jen had also founded and operated the Sonoma County Fermentation Festival and worked to support local artisan producers in their launches and product expansions as fermented foods became more popular.
 Over the years of marketing and supporting these companies, she developed a love for telling the story of how and why traditionally crafted foods deserve a place in everyone’s home.

-In 2018, they packed up and drove across country to open the doors and support the first year of business for a “farm to fermentation” craft brewery in Southern Georgia.
-Working to develop, brand, market and sell craft beer from a 30 barrel production facility in the Deep South, Jen and Eric got their feet wet in the craft beer business together.
+In 2018, they packed up and drove across the country to open the doors and support the first year of business for Pretoria Fields “farm to fermentation” craft brewery in Southern Georgia .
+Working to develop, brand, market, and sell craft beer from a 30 barrel production facility in the Deep South, Jen and Eric got their feet wet in the craft beer business together.

 Originally from San Luis Obispo, Jen convinced Eric to return to the Central Coast in their search for the right spot to open Kulturhaus.
 In 2020, with a newborn son in tow, they stumbled upon the location at 779 Price Street in Pismo and immediately felt excited about the challenge to build a brewery in this relatively intimate location.
-After renovating the kitchen with new floors and walls and designing a custom 5 barrel brewhouse for this location, Kulturhaus has made their home on Price Street and will be brewing soon!
-In the meantime, the current 12 taps are flowing with an awesome selection of beer and cider from Northern California and the Central Coast.
+After renovating the kitchen with new floors/walls and designing a custom 5 barrel brewhouse for this location, Kulturhaus has made their home on Price Street!
+The 12 taps are flowing with an awesome selection of beer and cider from Northern California and the Central Coast.
 Cans and bottles of kombucha, hard seltzer and wine are available as well.